zephyrcore/MeetingTax/README.md

    meetings that abut.
-5. Walk from the start of the window across the merged busy intervals, recording each gap as a free block, and add the tail from the last meeting to the end
+5. Walk from the start of the window across the merged busy intervals, recording each gap as a free block, and add the tail from the last meeting to the end of the window.
+6. The longest free block is the maximum over those gaps.

+The edge case that makes this more than a subtraction is overlap and adjacency.
+If two meetings overlap, their union is busy, not the sum of their lengths.
+If one meeting ends exactly when the next begins, there is no free block between them even though there are two intervals.
+Merging first, then walking, handles both cleanly.
+Meetings outside the window are dropped rather than clamped to zero length, so an early morning call does not silently shorten the measured day.

+When the data is ambiguous, the tool prefers to under-claim free time rather than over-claim it.
+A meeting with a start but no end and no duration is dropped entirely, because guessing its length could invent free time that does not